binarytrails/website2.0/frontend/static/frontend/md/quests/django-website.md

 3. Configure your instance

-    To enter your server via ssh, you have to activate via the web pannel.
+    To enter your server via ssh, you have to activate it via the web pannel.

         ls web/vhosts/default/

     Here will be hosted your instance project.
 From this point you can read their [django-simple-hosting](http://wiki.gandi.net/en/simple/instance/python) documentation.
 It is important that you read it carefully.
-This part is crutial...
+This part is crucial...

-    > You must use Git to commit and push this file to the instance for it to be used.
+    > You must use Git to commit and push this file to the instance so it can be used.

     It means that you have to create a repository with Git [git-simple-hosting](http://wiki.gandi.net/en/simple/git) that will push the code to a Git repository **associated by name** to your default [vhost] folder seen earlier.